rachel-brain/track-and-improve/README.md

 # Usage
 The user will be presented with a homepage ready to begin a new workout or add to an existing workout for the day.
 All required inputs have suggested responses or placeholders to assist the user.
 Once information has been added, the user can click on the dashboard link to see their 7-day history.

-## Future Upgrades
+## Future Work and Upgrades
 1. Workout duration calculation - now is undefined
 2. Dashboard - seeded data not currently showing in Dashboard
-3. Add some motivation icons to encourage user to strive harder in their daily exercises
+3. Add some motivation icons and messages to encourage the user to strive harder in their daily exercises

 ## GitHub Respository URL
 https://github.com/rachel-brain/track-and-improve